babs4sure86/Autism_Prediction/README.md

 Number of records: 704
 Number of features: 20
 Features:
-A1_Score – A10_Score – set of behioural questions asked
+A1_Score – A10_Score – set of behavioural questions asked
 Age – Age of the participant in years
 Gender – Male or female
 Ethnicity – The ethnic group the participant belongs